A rebate is being offered by the City of Ashland for the removal of live, maintained and irrigated lawn

 Terms & Conditions:

-Areas to Convert: Must have well maintained and watered live lawn (free of overgrown weeds and patches of bare soil) or permanently-installed outdoor areas of water (pools, ponds etc).
+- Areas to Convert: Must have well maintained and watered live lawn (free of overgrown weeds and patches of bare soil) or permanently-installed outdoor areas of water (pools, ponds etc).
 Do not start killing or removing lawn prior to receiving approval.

-HOA/CC&R: Prior to submitting a rebate application, applicants must have obtained any necessary approvals for their lawn replacement project from their HOA/CC&R board.
+- HOA/CC&R: Prior to submitting a rebate application, applicants must have obtained any necessary approvals for their lawn replacement project from their HOA/CC&R board.

-Incentive Amounts: $1.50 per square foot for the first 1,000 ft2, $1.25 per square foot up to 2,000 ft2and $1.00 per square foot up to 3,000 ft2.
-Maximum Rebate: $5,000.
+- Incentive Amounts: $1.25 per square foot for the first 1,000 ft2, $1.00 per square foot up to 2,000 ft2 and $0.75 per square foot thereafter.Maximum Residential Rebate: 3,000.
+Maximum Commercial Rebate: $5,000.
 Large commercial projects that show significant savings may be approved up to $7000.

 - Site Description: Applicants are required to submit a simple site design drawing of the new landscape and irrigation to be installed.

 Landscaping Requirements for Converted Area:

 - Plants: 90% of the plant material must be drought tolerant or considered low water use plants.
 (See part 2 on reverse side.)

 - Plant Coverage: At completion, converted areas must contain enough plants to create at least 50% living plant cover at maturity.

 - The converted area may not include any live lawn or invasive plant species.

 - Efficient Irrigation Components: If a watering system is used, all sprinkler heads in the project area must be removed, capped, or replaced with low volume irrigation (drip, micro-spray, bubblers, or low precipitation rotating nozzles) and must be equipped with a pressure regulator, filter and emitters if applicable.

 - Permeable Surfaces & Treatments: Converted areas must be permeable to air and water.
 Permeable surfaces can include ungrouted flagstone or pavers and artificial turf manufactured to be permeable.
 Concrete, plastic sheeting or other impermeable surfaces do not qualify for incentives under the program.

-Mulch: Exposed soil must be completely covered by a layer of mulch.
+- Mulch: Exposed soil must be completely covered by a layer of mulch.
 Common mulching materials include wood chips, decomposed granite, river rock, and bark.
 If a weed barrier is used beneath the mulch, it must be manufactured to be permeable to air and water.
 Living groundcovers qualify as mulch provided the plants are installed at a density to assure 100 percent plant cover at maturity.